 SDSU accepts transfer applications only from upper-division transfer or readmission applicants who will have completed 60 or more transferable semester (or 90 or more quarter) units by the end of spring 2017.
 We do not accept transfer applications from lower-division students with fewer than 60 transferable semester units.

-San Diego State University is not accepting applications for a second bachelor's degree in Nursing.
+San Diego State University is only accepting applications for a second bachelor's degree in Nursing.
 Applicants to the second bachelor’s degree in Nursing must have their first bachelor's degree from an institution that carries United States regional accreditation.